rsriram2/Step_Count/README.md

 - **Interactive Filters:** Dynamically filter data by age, gender, and other demographic variables.
 - **Distribution Plots:** Histograms and kernel density estimates (KDE) for step counts.
 - **Normalized Curves:** KDE curves normalized to show percent of total steps, facilitating cross-group comparison.
+- **Survival Probability Estimates:** Quantify estimated improvements in all-cause survival probability for a 500-step increase, stratified by age, gender, and algorithm.
+(Available for users aged 50+.)
 - **Integrated Documentation:** A dedicated Methods tab with embedded research paper content.
 - **Team Profiles:** About Us page with team roles, photos, and external links.